12–15 minutes

 Submergence Village Nimghavan, Maharashtra

-Women from the submergence villages of the Sardar Sarovar Project have played a key role in the struggle.
-Among them, the struggle of women from the adivasi villages of Maharashtra that have submerged, displaced and scattered into several rehabilitation sites, need to be heard to be believed.
-One dynamic young girl among them, Geeta Vasave, narrates her life story from being just a girl when she first heard of the dam and that her village would be submerged to her participation in the struggle as she grew up.
-She also narrates how she was the first girl to study till the standard 12th from her community, how she became the 1st woman Sarpanch in the area and the struggle therein.
-This interview also explains in detail the challenges young adivasi adults face on displacement and being left out of the rehabilitation plans and policies of the state simply because they do not have written birth records or identity documents.
-This interview is a must listen for all those who wish to understand the personal and collective struggles of adivasi girls and women on the banks of the Narmada displaced ruthlessly by the Sardar Sarovar Project.
+The adivasi villages of Maharashtra falling in the SSP submergence zone have not only been submerged and displaced but also broken up and scattered over several far-flung rehabilitation sites.
+The stories of their struggle which the women in these villages recount need to be heard first hand to be believed.
+In this clip, a dynamic young girl from among them, Geeta Vasave, recounts her life story.
+She tells us how she was just a young girl when she first heard of the dam and how its waters would submerge her village.
+She would go on to participate in the struggle, and she grows up with it.
+She would become the first girl from her community to study up to the 12th standard, and she would become the first woman Sarpanch (village head) in the area.
+She also describes in detail the challenges young adivasis face when they are displaced and excluded from the rehabilitation plans and policies of the state simply because they do not have written birth records or identity documents.
+Her interview is a ‘must listen’ to understand the personal and collective experiences of adivasi girls and women on the banks of the Narmada and their struggle against their ruthless displacement by the Sardar Sarovar Project.

 Interview Duration: 1:08:00